 To become a hair designer in the state of Minnesota, you will need to earn your cosmetology license.
 This can be obtained after completing a training program that meets the 1,550-hour training and meeting the additional license requirements.
 Once you earn your cosmetology license in Minnesota, you will need to renew it every three years through the Minnesota Board of Cosmetologist Examiners.
 You will have to submit a payment of $81 at that time, and prove you have completed 4 continuing education courses since your last renewal.

 A career in hair design is built on excellent customer service, impeccable hair styling skills, and a desire to always improve.
 Your customers are the reason you have a career, so ensure that their needs are always met.
-This may mean switching your schedule around to suit them, going the extra mile in making them happy with their hair cut, and helping them feel like a valued guest while theyre in your chair.
+This may mean switching your schedule around to suit them, going the extra mile in making them happy with their hair cut, and helping them feel like a valued guest while they're in your chair.
 The next two points can be tackled by education.
 You can enhance your hair styling skills and improve your business skills by dedicating some of your time to continuing education.
 This may mean working on new styles with your coworkers, attending courses, or going to business seminars.
 The importance of customer service is noted by many professionals in the beauty industry.
 Princess King, owner of a successful hair salon, says that her business philosophy is to provide superior service to all customers.
 As you grow in your hair styling career, you should work on your confidence and your ability to work independently.
-Though you may work with other stylists as part of a team, its crucial to be able to take care of your clients, manage your schedule, and otherwise operate as if you are running your own business.
+Though you may work with other stylists as part of a team, it's crucial to be able to take care of your clients, manage your schedule, and otherwise operate as if you are running your own business.

-Minnesota Board of Cosmetologist Examiners
+- Website: Minnesota Board of Cosmetology